 Night Falls As The Agents Prepare For Battle

 Armed with bulletproof vests and automatic weapons, the Department of Justice soldiers prepare to descend into a small, pitch-black tunnel on the border of the United States and Mexico.
-This scene, central to the plot of this last summer's critically acclaimed Sicario had the soldiers equipped with another important piece of gear - thermal imaging and night vision scopes from FLIR, one of Hollywood Branded's clients.
+Central to the plot of last summer's critically acclaimed Sicario, this scene had the soldiers equipped with another important piece of gear - thermal imaging and night vision scopes from FLIR, one of Hollywood Branded's clients.

-Hollywood Branded takes a behind the scenes look into the tunnel scene from Sicario and how our team achieved the placement not just in the film, but as a central part of the cinematography of the movie.
+So how does a brand manage to become central to an action scene and incredibly important to a film?
+In this blog post, Hollywood Branded shares a case study and behind the scenes look into the tunnel scene from Sicario and how our team achieved the placement not just in the film, but as a central part of the cinematography of the movie.

 In A Movie As Intense As Sicario, Every Shot Counts